 - Tetany, paralysis and death in severe cases.

 Hay can have a much higher potassium level than commercial horse feeds or feedstuffs like oats.
-Feeding large amounts of Triple Crown Growth for growing horses or Triple Crown Senior for mature horses, with a limited amount of hay, allows for more control over the potassium level of the total diet.
+Feeding large amounts of a high fiber, low potassium feed like Triple Crown Low Starch, along with a limited amount of hay, allows for more control over the potassium level of the total diet.
 Grass hay usually contains a lower potassium level than alfalfa hay so only grass or mixed hay is recommended for HYPP horses.
 Feed the limited amount of hay twice per day and the horse feed three to four times daily, if possible.
 Here are some ways to safely feed horses that have been diagnosed or suspected of having HYPP by keeping dietary potassium levels low, less than 1.3%.

-2. If you have not tested your hay, or if the potassium level of your hay is 1.5% or more you may want to limit the amount of hay you are feeding to keep potassium levels low.
-You can contact your local or state extension specialist about testing your hay for potassium content.
-A test for potassium and several other minerals and nutrients should cost less than $20.
-Provide Triple Crown Low Starch (o.75% potassium), at 1% of body weight and feed only 0.5% of body weight of hay per day.
-This would be 10 pounds of feed and 5 pounds of hay for a 1,000 pound horse on a daily basis, which is the minimum amount of feed that should be provided for an inactive horse.
+- If you have not tested your hay, or if the potassium level of your hay is 1.5% or more you may want to limit the amount of hay you are feeding to keep potassium levels low.
+(You can contact your local or state extension specialist about testing your hay for potassium content.
+A test for potassium and several other minerals and nutrients should cost less than $20.)
+Provide Triple Crown Low Starch (0.75% potassium), at 1% of body weight and feed only 0.5% of body weight of hay per day.
+This would be 10 pounds of feed and 5 pounds of hay for a 1,000-pound horse on a daily basis, which is the minimum amount of feed that should be provided for an inactive horse.
 For a more active horse, increase the amount of feed but not the amount of hay to keep the total dietary potassium level as low as possible.